Regular walking can help you maintain a healthy lifestyle and remain independent.

 A standard walking frame has four legs and is picked up and moved forward with each step.
 Although it is more taxing to use, it is a popular choice because it provides extra stability thanks to its wide base of support.

-Two-wheeled walking frames are available for people who find it too difficult to move a standard walking frame.
+Two-wheeled walking frames are available for people who find lifting a standard walking frame too challenging.
 This type of frame is ideal for people who are confident with their upper body strength and want less weight on their legs.

 Rollator or wheeled walker